Field Types

 • A photo icon means the field will be used as the thumbnail in element chips and cards.

-• A check mark means the field will appear in element cards.
+• An eye means the field will appear in element cards.

 # Multi-Instance Fields New!

-Some fields can be added to a layout multiple times.
+Most fields can be added to a single layout multiple times.
 Craft will automatically assign a new handle to fields that are used more than once in a layout.
 To customize a field’s handle for a given layout, click the settings

 icon on the field layout element and change the Handle setting.